pioorg/Testcontainers-performance-up/README.md

 Do we really need to run DB migrations before every test?

 Nope, we can have a snapshot of the initial state in the container and simply restore it before next test.

+### Task 6
+What should we actually start with, before we start improving things?